Table of Contents

 Furthermore, all other causes of thorax pain have to be distinguished from myocardial infarction, those including lung embolism, aortic dissection, tension pneumothorax and spontaneous rupture of the esophagus (Boerhaave-syndrome).
 Myocarditis and pericarditis, as well as musculo-skeletal thorax pain, also count as possible exam answers on the subject.

 Treatment of myocardial infarction

-Furthermore, all patients receive aspirin (initial dose 150 – 300 mg) as well as heparine (UFH 70 IE/kg KG or NMH) and a P2Y12 inhibitor such as clopidogrel (initial dose 300 mg).
+Furthermore, all patients receive aspirin (initial dose 150 – 300 mg) as well as heparin (UFH 70 IE/kg KG or NMH) and a P2Y12 inhibitor such as clopidogrel (initial dose 300 mg).
 Intramuscular injections should be avoided since they lead to an unspecific increase of CK-levels.
-The administration of beta blockers and ACE-inhibtors respectively AT1 receptor antagonists is also indicated unless there is a contraindication.
+The administration of beta-blockers and ACE-inhibitors respectively AT1 receptor antagonists is also indicated unless there is a contraindication.

 Note, no fibrinolytic treatment with non-St segment elevation MI.

 Subsequently, more therapy is necessary to avoid coronary rethrombosis.
 Dual platelet inhibition is typically employed in this process, and in the case of aspirin, it is combined with ticagrelor, prasugrel or clopidogrel.
 The platelet aggregation inhibition using ASS has to be continued throughout life, whereas the inhibition by means of P2Y12 inhibitors is only used for 12 months following the infarction.